Carl-33/Refactor/README.md

 Deployed Link: https://carl-33.github.io/Refactor/

-Things that went well, commented out things before deleting so I could view changes side by side.
-Added a rel image and a Titile (outside the scope of the project, but it made it easier to work on when I had multiple tabs open)
+Things that went well, commented out redundant lines before deleting them so I could view any changes side by side.
+Added a rel image and a Title (outside the scope of the project, but it made it easier to work on when I had multiple tabs open)